rafabelokurows/sports-odds/README.md

 Using Python and Github Actions for now

-- [] Add fallback for when API call returns no rows
+- [x] Add fallback for when API call returns no rows
+- [ ] Start analyzing results to see trends on odds for one side or another